S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/structural-patterns/double-linked-hierarchy.png)

-**Bring equivalence to governance in a typical organizational hierarchy.**

--   the organization is built from of self-governing circles
+**Delegate all decision making to self-governing circles, double-linked across all levels of the hierarchy, to transition from an traditional hierarchy towards a structure more suitable for tapping collective intelligence and building engagement.**

+1. Shift governance decision making from individuals to groups by forming self-governing circles on all levels of your organization.

--   circles select a member to represent their interests in governance decisions of the next higher circle, and vice versa
+2. Each circle's members select one of their group to represent their interests and participate in the governance decision making of the next higher circle, and vice versa.

--   functional hierarchy is still possible if valuable
+A double-linked hierarchy:

+- brings equivalence to governance
+- maintains the potential for a functional hierarchy (if it enables the flow of value).

 ---